jonscon/jonscon.github.io/README.md

 4. Able to skip to different position in track.
 5. Every user is able to remove songs.
 6. Displays a warning if no active device is open for the user.
-7. Progress bar display is at current position of song.
+7. Progress bar display is at the current position of song.
 8. Displays current song being played.
 9. Volume buttons.

-## Potenial bugs in runtime
+## Reflection
+This project was the final project for my Web Development course at UC Davis.
+Although it was difficult, it was rewarding to complete at the end, as this was the first time I successfully implemented an API.
+Spotify's website provided clear, easy-to-follow instructions to follow for the implementation of their API.
+In addition, there were some potential bugs that we encountered during runtime:
-1. Playback might get choppy and jump locations when toggling vloume with the volume button
+1. Playback might get choppy and jump locations when toggling volume with the volume button
-2. database does not reset on host exit at times (not common) -> pls manually reset in users.db table Users if occur
+2. The database does not reset on host exit at times (not common) -> pls manually reset in users.db table Users if occur

-3. Encountered on June 7, receive warning for too many request and kicked out of app
+## Authors
+Jonathan Cheng, Stephen Chung, Christopher Bried